Generic fetcher¶

 Specifying artifacts to fetch¶

-The generic fetcher requires a lockfile artifacts.lock.yaml
+The generic fetcher requires a lockfile artifacts.lock.yaml that specifies

 which files to download.
 This file is expected to be in the source repository.

-Alternatively, it can be supplied as an absolute path via the lockfile
+Alternatively, it can be supplied as an absolute path via the lockfile key in

 the JSON input to hermeto.